hyosung11/intro/notes.md

     3. **Opportunities for recognition:** Open source projects often attract the attention of industry leaders, influencers, and media outlets.
 By making significant contributions to high-profile projects, you can gain recognition and establish yourself as an expert in your field.

+## 4. Tools to be Successful

+Essential Tools for open source collaboration:

+- Git & GitHub
+- CodeSee
+- VS Code
+- Discord

+### Git & GitHub

+- Git
+  - branching
+  - staging area
+  - distributed version control

+- GitHub
+  - issue tracking
+  - pull requests
+  - forking
+  - GitHub Actions

+### CodeSee

+CodeSee is a powerful visualization tool that helps developers understand complex codebases and navigate large projects more efficiently.
+By providing a visual representation of your code, CodeSee enables you to:

+- Identify dependencies: CodeSee helps you understand how different parts of your codebase are connected and how changes in one area might impact other areas.
+- Analyze code structure: CodeSee allows you to visualize the structure of your code, making it easier to identify patterns, anti-patterns, and areas for improvement.
+- Navigate large codebases: With CodeSee, you can quickly navigate large codebases and find the parts of the code you need to work on.

+To get started with CodeSee, visit the official website (<https://www.codesee.io/>) and follow the instructions to install the browser extension and integrate it with your GitHub account.

+### VS Code

+- built-in Git support
+- extensibility
+- integrated terminal
+- customizable

+### Discord

+- connect with other developers
+- stay-up-to-date
+- participate in discussions
+- find collaboration opportunities

 ## Resources

 [Introduction to contributing](https://docs.opensauced.pizza/contributing/introduction-to-contributing/)